Asmar, Afghanistan

-Asmar (اسمار) is a river valley and a town in the northeastern Kunar province of Afghanistan, which serves as the district center of Bar Kunar district.
-The Kunar River flows in the valley.
+Asmar (اسمار) is a town in the northeastern Kunar Province of Afghanistan, which serves as the district center of Bar Kunar District.
+It is located on the Kunar River.

 History

-The area was likely once a distant part of the ancient Gandhara.
-It was claimed by the Kushans, Ghaznavids, Ghorids, Mughals and others before being conquered by Nader Shah and Ahmad Shah Durrani in 1738.
-Forces of British India unsuccessfully attempted to take it from Afghan Emir Abdur Rahman Khan in the 19th century.

-Anglo-Afghan War of 1919
+Before the signing of Durand Line Agreement, Asmar formed a part of Kingdom of Chitral.
+It was claimed by Emir Abdur Rahman Khan in the 19th century as a part of Kunar, and Chitral was deprived of the territory in 1892.

-During the 1919 Afghan War of Independence the area was part of the Chatral front of the war where the tribes of the area were led to victory over the British Empire and its Raj Subjects by Ghazi Mir Zaman Khan.
+During the Third Anglo-Afghan War in 1919, the area was part of the Chatral front of the war where the tribes of the area were led to victory over the British Raj by Ghazi Mir Zaman Khan.

-Soviet-Afghan War

-During the 1980s Soviet war in Afghanistan, the Afghan mojahiddin forces used Asmar as one of their escape routes to neighboring Khyber Pakhtunkhwa in Pakistan.
+During the 1980s Soviet war in Afghanistan, the Afghan mujahideen used Asmar as one of their escape routes to neighboring North-West Frontier Province in Pakistan.
 It was recently occupied by the NATO forces, mainly by the United States Armed Forces.
 After their withdrawal from the country, the area returned to the control of the Islamic Emirate of Afghanistan.